Kyle Finnegan: Washington Nationals

 On December 8, 2019, Finnegan signed a major league contract with the Washington Nationals.
 He made his major league debut on July 25, 2020, against the New York Yankees, allowing one hit and no runs in one inning of relief.
 Finnegan finished his rookie year with an ERA of 2.92 and 27 strikeouts in 25 appearances for the big league club.

 On May 5, 2021, in a game against the Atlanta Braves, Finnegan pitched the fifth immaculate inning in Nationals history, striking out Austin Riley, Dansby Swanson, and William Contreras on nine pitches.
 After the Nationals traded Daniel Hudson and Brad Hand at the 2021 trade deadline, the Nationals named Finnegan their closer.
 He finished the season with a 3.55 ERA, 68 strikeouts and 34 walks in 66 innings.

 On January 13, 2023, Finnegan agreed to a one-year, $2.3 million contract with the Nationals, avoiding salary arbitration.
 He finished the 2023 season with a 3.76 ERA and 28 saves.
 During a game between the Colorado Rockies on June 22, 2024, he became the first pitcher in MLB history to lose a regular-season game due to a pitch clock violation.

 On July 15, 2024, Finnegan was added to the National League All-Star team as a replacement to the injured Ryan Helsley.
 He was one of two All-Stars from the Nationals this year, the other being CJ Abrams.
 Across 65 games for Washington in 2024, Finnegan posted a 3.68 ERA with 60 strikeouts and a career-high 38 saves.
 However, he pitched much worse in the second half of the season, with an ERA of 5.79, compared to 2.45 in the first half of 2024.
 On November 22, Finnegan was non-tendered by the Nationals and became a free agent.

 On February 25, 2025, Finnegan re-signed with the Nationals on a one-year, $6 million contract.
 He made 40 appearances for Washington to begin the year, logging a 1-4 record and 4.38 ERA with 32 strikeouts and 20 saves over 39 innings of work.

 Detroit Tigers

 On July 31, 2025, the Nationals traded Finnegan to the Detroit Tigers in exchange for pitchers Josh Randall and R. J. Sales.
-As a member of the Tigers, Finnegan made 16 appearances, posting a 1.50 ERA with 4 saves and 23 strikeouts in 18 innings.
-He missed two weeks in September with a right adductor strain.
+Finnegan made 16 appearances for the Tigers, posting a 1.50 ERA with four saves and 23 strikeouts in 18 innings.

+On December 20, 2025, Finnegan re-signed with the Tigers on a two-year, $19 million contract.

 Personal life

 Finnegan and his now-wife Rachel got engaged in January 2019.
 They have three children: Brayden, Carsen, and Cooper.
-Carsen and Cooper were born on August 31, 2021.
+Carsen and Cooper are twins, born on August 31, 2021.